reportportal/utils-java-formatting/.github/ISSUE_TEMPLATE/bug_report.md

 What actually happened.

 **Dependency versions**
-Include version info of the following libraries: client-java, logger-java-rest-assured
+Include version info of the following libraries: client-java, utils-java-formatting

 **Additional context**
 Add any other context about the problem here.